gmrock/gmrock.github.io/_posts/2023-01-11-Flashing-SONOFF-Zigbee-Dongle-Plus-E.md

 ![Filenames and paths](https://github.com/gmrock/gmrock.github.io/blob/main/media/minicom2.png)

 2. File transfer protocols: XMODEM should be enabled (it's enabled by default).
-This is how it should look
+This is how it should look (if you need to change XMODEM to use command as `lsx` you need to change it in this screen)
 ![File transfer protocols](https://github.com/gmrock/gmrock.github.io/blob/main/media/minicom_3.png)

 3. Serial port setup: This is the place where we specify our Serial Device (which we obtained in Step 5 above).
 The baud rate should be 115200 (default)